AntonioAI/game-of-life/memory-bank/progress.md

 - The canvas element is set to scale responsively while maintaining aspect ratio
 - Color scheme is defined using CSS variables for easy theming in the future
 - Layout changes from column (mobile) to row (desktop) for better space utilization
+- Grid settings can be customized through the UI with validation for size constraints